mrfearless/CopyToAsm-Plugin-x64/release/CopyToAsm-readme.txt

 - Adjusts jump instructions to point to added labels.
 - Indicates if jump destinations are outside selection range.
 - Code comments to indicate start/end and outside range.
+- Options to adjust comments and label outputs.

 Notes